1,000+ Opportunities

 2024 WRPRAP Annual Report 2023 WRPRAP Annual Report 2022 WRPRAP Annual Report For program inquiries please contact: UW Dept. of Family Medicine

-Based on current listing details, eligibility includes: Health systems, residency and fellowship programs, and state agencies seeking to enhance rural graduate medical education in Wisconsin communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Health systems, residency and fellowship programs, and state agencies seeking to enhance rural graduate medical education in Wisconsin communities.
+Confirm the full requirements in the official notice before applying.

-The current target date is September 14, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Wisconsin Rural Physician Residency Assistance Program are due September 14, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.